How Online and In-Person Executive MBA Programs Differ

 As an online student in our program, you will:

-• attend classes on Saturday and Sunday from home while connected with other online learners as part of a team within your greater cohort.
+• attend classes on Saturday and Sunday from your home-based office (or other dedicated workplace) while connected with other online learners as part of a team within your greater cohort.

 • connect live with other classmates and the faculty through the use of our state-of-the-art videoconferencing technology.